Jon1969Edwards/ThisHubbaRepo/README.md

 - Eliminate race condition with re-auth on post requests
 - **** FILTERING WITH THE UI VIEWS ******
 - unhide footer on the map
+- make map refresh when data is changed or add a refresh button
+- Make sure photo is posted when adding a spot
+- SHARE SECRET SPOTS WITH OTHERS

 // WishList
 - Start using 9patch images (from android or fb and color them in photoshop) for things!